otrv4/otrv4/otrv4.md

   new tag is attached to the data message, replacing the old value.
 A pseudocode [example](#modify-an-encrypted-data-message) is included in the appendix.

-  This modification works because the encryption that the data message relies up on is malleable.

   Modify Data Message reuses the [MAC tag creation](#when-you-send-a-data-message) functionality of the spec.

 Read and Forge
   Read and forge allows someone in possession of a chain key to decrypt OTR messages or modify them as forgeries.
 It takes three inputs, the chain key, the OTR message and an optional new plain text message.
 If the new message is included, the original text is replaced with the new message, and then a new MAC tag, based on the new message is attached to the data message.
 This new message is then displayed.
-One applicable scenario is a participant listening and forging the messages as the revealed MAC keys are received.

   Read and Forge reuses the message parser, [decrypt a data message],(#receiving-an-encrypted-data-message) and [MAC tag creation](#when-you-send-a-data-message) functionalities of the spec.

 Forge AKE and Session Keys
   Any participant of an OTR conversation may forge an AKE with another participant as long as they have their profile.
 This function will take the profile and secret long term key of one participant and the profile of another.
   It will return an AKE transcript between the two parties.
 The participant's private key is required since it is used to authenticate the key exchange, but the resulting transcript is created in such a way that a cryptographic expert cannot identify which profile owner authenticated the conversation.

   This forging utility reuses the spec functions:
     1. [Create a Identity message](#identity-message)